 You may have grounds for a lawsuit after many types of accidents in Scottsdale.
 Several circumstances could lead to a negligence claim against the owner or controller of a piece of property or building.

 A dangerous premises in Arizona could inflict a variety of serious injuries on a victim.
 The injuries you sustain from a hazard on someone else’s property could cost you thousands of dollars in medical expenses.
 It could also reduce your wages by forcing you to take time off work.
-David Shapiro Law, PLLC has the ability to accept premises liability claims in Maricopa County that involve many different types of injuries.
+Shapiro Law Team has the ability to accept premises liability claims in Maricopa County that involve many different types of injuries.

 A serious injury deserves attention from a premises liability lawyer in Scottsdale.
 Your lawyer will not let you settle for less than your injury demands.
 A lawyer will make it easy to collect medical documents, records, x-rays, scans, test results, and other types of evidence to help you prove the extent of your injury to an insurance company or jury.
 Then, your lawyer will fight for maximum compensation for your damages.